 Earlier this week, Pulse reported that GPs were still being asked to avoid booking any non-urgent blood tests due to an ongoing shortage of reagents required in the laboratory process despite claims that the issues would likely be resolved over last weekend.

-Pulse exclusively revealed last week that doctors had been told to only send through ‘urgent’ tests to labs amid ‘a national reagent shortage’.
+Pulse revealed last week that doctors had been told to only send through ‘urgent’ tests to labs amid ‘a national reagent shortage’.

 GPs, including the BMA, last week criticised the suppliers’ decision to prioritise the movement of Covid antibody tests, which they argue have little clinical value.